ProjectCALC/ProjectCALC/Modules/README.md

 Put all modules in here.

-Randomizer() in fighting module to be activated when out of city zone at random time intervals, depending on the area of the player.
-Make out_of_city module.
-Add damages, items, armour and magic.
+Add items, armour and shields.
-Make level module.
 DO NOT TOUCH FIGHTING.PY UNLESS NOAH TELLS YOU SO, OR ELSE...
 NOAH IS WORKING ON IT SO DON'T TOUCH IT! -A MESSAGE FROM NOAH